Best Christmas food retailers

 We surveyed thousands of shoppers to discover the best places to buy everything for your Christmas dinner.

-So if you want to find the best place to buy your turkey, sausages, stuffing and vegetables, check the star ratings for each store to make sure you find the right balance between taste, quality and value for money.
+So if you want to find the best place to buy your turkey, sausages, stuffing and vegetables in 2017, check the star ratings for each store to make sure you find the right balance between taste, quality and value for money.

 Supermarkets including Aldi, Morrisons, Sainsbury’s and Tesco are included in our survey, along with independent stores and butchers.
+Each shop gets an overall customer score, which reveals how satisfied shoppers were with their purchases, and whether they’d recommend that other people shop there for the same.

 Which? members can log in to reveal all our Christmas food survey results.